PremKumarBale/Ride_Hailing_Research_Project/README.md

-**Project Roadmap** FURTHER RESEARCH SUGGESTIONS a)Geographical Variations: Explore how these factors vary across different regions or cities. b)Long-Term Trends: Assess how consumer preferences and pricing factors evolve over time. c)Impact of External Factors: Investigate the influence of socio-economic changes and technological advancements on ride-hailing services.
+**Project Roadmap** FURTHER RESEARCH SUGGESTIONS
+* Geographical Variations: Explore how these factors vary across different regions or cities.
+* Long-Term Trends: Assess how consumer preferences and pricing factors evolve over time.
+* Impact of External Factors: Investigate the influence of socio-economic changes and technological advancements on ride-hailing services.

 **Project Status:** Completed